mgcm/matrix-bot-sdk/README.md

 TypeScript/JavaScript SDK for Matrix bots.
 For help and support, visit [#matrix-bot-sdk:t2bot.io](https://matrix.to/#/#matrix-bot-sdk:t2bot.io)

+### Important

+This fork pulls in an updated release of [matrix-rust-sdk-crypto-nodejs](https://github.com/matrix-org/matrix-rust-sdk-crypto-nodejs/releases/tag/v0.1.0-beta.12) that has [s390x](https://en.wikipedia.org/wiki/Linux_on_IBM_Z) binary support and also removes `Sled` store support.
+We will abandon this fork when upstream makes a release that uses it.

 # Documentation

 Documentation for the project is available [here](https://turt2live.github.io/matrix-bot-sdk/index.html).